 monitoring

-Prioritisation: We prioritise cybersecurity risks based on regulatory compliance, reputational risks and potential business disruption.
+Prioritisation: Rank risks based on severity and business impact.

 Climate Change (maturing)